 “Having recently purchased the St John’s Sunday School building in Cragg Vale and opened its second kindergarten to cope with growing demand, the group is set to run its first class one at the start of the next school calendar.”
 [2-19-2011 http://www.hebdenbridgetimes.co.uk/news/new_class_will_be_a_steiner_school_first_1_3097329]

 Waldorf or Steiner schools often enter a community quietly, as small, private ventures.
-In some cases, a Waldorf play group is established.
-This evolves to become a kindergarten, and eventually the school may add higher and higher grades to accommodate its oldest, first students.
+In some cases, a Waldorf play group is established as a first step.
+This evolves to become a kindergarten, and eventually the school may add higher and higher grades to accommodate its maturing students.